Shankerthebunker62/WebsiteAutomation/README.md

 # To Do:

+* creating html report for step by step execution
+* creating a mail client or, execution
-* locate the element in multiple window
+* locate the element from multiple window
-* locate the element in multiple frames
+* locate the element from multiple frames
-* database connection module
-* autoIt/system process module
-* string from promise object